Big Deutsche Bank investors seek clarity on CEO: sources

 Cryan said in a staff memo on Wednesday that he was “absolutely committed” to the lender.
 But Paul Achleitner, the board chairman who the sources said had initiated the search for a new CEO, has remained silent.

-Two major investors contacted by Reuters said they have called Achleitner to ask him to provide clarity.
+Two major investors contacted by Reuters said they had called Achleitner to ask him to provide clarity.

 Cryan’s staff memo “looks like an affirmation that he at least wants to remain in his seat”, said one source with knowledge of the thinking of one of the large investors.
 “But where’s the confirmation from the board?
 Why doesn’t Achleitner say anything?”